ddnexus/pagy/README.md

 While it's not up-to-date, you can expect roughly similar results with the latest versions, maybe a bit less dramatic in performance due to the multiple features added to pagy since v3 (e.g. customizable and translated aria-labels).
-However, consider that the difference become A LOT bigger in favor of pagy if you use `*nav_js` helpers, `Pagy::Countless` or JSON and client side pagination that are not part of the comparison because missing in the other gems.
+However, consider that the difference become A LOT bigger in favor of pagy if you use `*nav_js` helpers, `countless`, `keyset`, `keynav` pagination `or JSON and client side helpers that are not part of the comparison because missing in the other gems.

 For full details about the charts above:
 - [Detailed Gems Comparison](https://ddnexus.github.io/pagination-comparison/gems.html) (charts and analysis)